Skip to main content

 version: 1type: viewname: order_lines

-sql_table_name: prod.order_linesdefault_date: orderrow_label: Order Line
+sql_table_name: prod.order_linesdefault_date: order

 fields:- name: order_line_id field_type: dimension type: string sql: ${TABLE}.order_line_id primary_key: yes hidden: yes